stackpress/lib/docs/Exception.md

 A new Exception instance configured from the response object.

-### Creating Exceptions for Validation Errors
+### 1.3.
+Creating Exceptions for Validation Errors

-The following example shows how to create exceptions for validation errors.
+The following example shows how to create exceptions specifically for validation errors with field-specific error messages.

 ```typescript
 throw Exception.forErrors({